Druumihra/project-Alpha/README.md

 Visual are intended to be pixel art.

-# Theme: Medieval Europe
+## Theme: Medieval Europe

-# Gameplay loop:
+## Gameplay loop

-# Classes:
+## Classes
+Possibility of subclasses????
 Knight: Basic melee class
 Mage:
 Sorcerer:
-Cleric:
+Cleric: holy powers, (healer subclass if multiplayer?)
 Cavalry:
 Archer:
-King:
+King: Multi character class?
 Assassin:
 Necromancer:
 Possibilty 1: Has built in slot system where it gets more slots with lvl/upgrades.
 It can then reanimate dead corpses for a cost of slots which will fight for him and are slightly stronger than enemy counterparts
 Possibility 2: Can find dead heroes around the level which he can reanimate.
 Dead characters from older runs?
-Healer:???

-# Player Stats:
+## Player Stats
+HP,
-HP
+HP Regen,
-Movespeed
-Mana
-Defense
+Mana/energy stat,
+Movespeed,
+Mana,
+Defense,
-Attack speed
+Attack speed,
-Amount
-Curse
+Amount,
+Curse,

-# Enemies
+## Enemies
 Bandit, Bandit archer, Bandit leader, Goblin, Goblin Shaman, Ogre, Goblin Cheiftan,

-# Upgrades
+## Upgrades

-# Currency
+## Currency
-Gold
+Gold,
-Aetherian Ingots
+Aetherian Ingots,